Beavertail Lighthouse

 Keeper's Tragedy During the Hurricane of 1938

 The bus became swamped by the surge.
-The bus driver Norman Caswell, fearing he and the children would drown if they stayed on the bus, tried to bring the kids to higher ground.
-He was too late and another storm surge hit and swept all the children away, drowning them all, except only the keeper's son and the distraught bus driver himself.
-Keeper Chellis had not only watched the lighthouse become practically destroyed from this destructive storm, but also had to receive the horrible news that his daughter had drowned by the tidal wave sweeping over her school bus.
-Caswell died shortly after the incident, overcome with guilt and unable to cope with deaths of the children.
-Keeper Chellis would perish seven years later on tour of duty in the Pacific during World War II.
+The bus driver, Norman Caswell, fearing it would be more dangerous if the children stayed on the bus, tried to bring them to higher ground.
+He was too late as another storm surge hit and swept the children away, with the exception of the keeper's son and the distraught bus driver himself.
+Keeper Chellis received the horrible news that his daughter was one of the children who had drowned, and only his son survived.
+The bus driver died shortly after the incident, overcome with guilt over the deaths of the children.

 Places to Visit Nearby: